modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

   --facial_expressions_port "/control_interface/facial_expressions_icub"
   ```

-  Start the Pepper interface to receive the facial expressions from the application controller and enable the LED color changes on the Pepper robot (on **PC:PEPPER**):
+  Start the Pepper interface to receive the facial expressions from the application manager and enable the LED color changes on the Pepper robot (on **PC:PEPPER**):

   ```bash
   source $HOME/pepper_ros_ws/devel/setup.bash